-In order to assist the purchasers in complying with Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the District will enter into an Undertaking to Provide Notice of certain Material Events, the form of which is attached hereto as "APPENDIX - C".
+In order to assist the purchasers in complying with Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the District will enter into an Undertaking to provide Material Event Notices, the form of which is attached hereto as "APPENDIX - E".

-Historical Continuing Disclosure Compliance
+Historical Compliance

-The District is, in all material respects, in compliance with all previous undertakings made pursuant to the Rule 15c2-12 for the last five years, however,
+The District is in compliance, in all material respects, within the last five years with all previous undertakings made pursuant to the Rule 15c2-12.